 Paint your own burnie bean or boomerang and take it home.

 A day trip to Low Isles is a must-do for families, here’s why: It’s close to Port Douglas, with a sailing time of about an hour.
 You can get off the boat to explore the island and hang on the beach like a real-life pirate.
 And the biggest plus, you can snorkel right off the beach and find Nemos, reef sharks, star fish and sea turtles.
+There are plenty of cruises for a half day to Low Isles, including Calypso, Sailaway, or the spectacularly striking Chinese Junk, Shaolin.

 Not just any park, Rex Smeal Park in Port Douglas offers parents a stunning vista of the mountains of the Daintree Rainforest to enjoy a sunset picnic while the kids play on the pirate-themed playground, or burn up their remaining energy with a ball and their imagination.